TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

   <img src="/imgs/30_mask2.png" alt="Processing Workflow" style="width:60%;">
 </a>

-We will then extend by 3 pixel, to make sure that the mask is not going to cut through our volume.
+We will then extend by 3 pixels, to make sure that the mask is not going to cut through our volume.

 You can then create the mask, and check how it looks (always check!)